pghazanfari/VTScheduler/README.md

 This application will not work correctly if you add classes that Have an 'extra' time (such as a recitation or lab).
 Are only available online.

+When selecting semesters, it's important to only choose a semester where course searching is available.
+The program uses a very basic formula to generate the available years.
+These may not correspond to the available semesters.